claudiu-mihaila/uima-as-skeleton/README.md

 # uima-as-skeleton
-A demo/skeleton application using UIMA Asynchronous
+A demo/skeleton application using UIMA Asynchronous Scaleout